twobucks/bittorrent-example/README.md

 A simple example of file transfer using Bittorrent protocol.

-It uses [bittorrent-tracker](https://github.com/feross/bittorrent-tracker) and [webtorrent](https://github.com/feross/webtorrent)under the hood.
+It uses [bittorrent-tracker](https://github.com/feross/bittorrent-tracker) and [webtorrent](https://github.com/feross/webtorrent) under the hood.

 # Steps